OmriBenDavid/Compiling-Android-Kernel-Modules/README.md

 In order to make the module you need a Makefile.
 I have already uploaded a sample makefile.

-Go to the directory where the module's sorce code is saved and run
+Download the Makefile into the directory where the module's sorce code is saved and run the command:

     make